 Another way you can dry flowers is to flash dry them.
 This is a faster drying method that preserves the colours better than the previous method and it’s very easy to do.
 Simply put your freshly picked flowers in the boot of your car parked in the sun.
 Leave them in the car boot for 24 hours.
 Hydrangeas are one of the best flowers to flash dry in your car boot.

-How to change the colour of dried flowers
+How to Change the Colours of Dried Flowers

 Dried flowers look stunning in their natural form, but a current trend in dried floral arrangements is dying them to enhance their natural colours or change their look completely.
 There are many methods to dying dried flowers, but the easiest way is to use fabric dye.